mila-iqia/fuel/docs/overview.rst

 Datasets: interfacing with data
 -------------------------------

+.. admonition:: In summary
+    :class: tip

+    * :class:`Dataset` subclasses are responsible for interfacing with your data.
+    * A :class:`Dataset` instance has the following useful attributes:

+      - ``sources``: tuple of strings indicating which sources are provided by the dataset, and their ordering (which determines the return order of :meth:`get_data`).
+      - ``axis_labels``: :class:`dict` mapping from source names to tuples of strings or ``None``.
+Used to document the axis semantics of the dataset's sources.
+Can be set via the ``axis_labels`` constructor argument.
+      - ``num_examples``: when available, represents the number of examples the dataset holds.

+    * To use only a subset of a dataset's sources, set the ``sources`` constructor argument.
+    * You can interact with a dataset via the following methods:

+      - :meth:`open`: returns a ``state`` object the dataset will interact with (e.g. a file handle), or ``None`` if it doesn't need to interact with anything.
+      - :meth:`get_data`: given the ``state`` object and an optional ``request`` argument, returns data.
+      - :meth:`close`: given the ``state`` object, properly closes it.
+      - :meth:`reset`: given the ``state`` object, properly closes it and returns a fresh one.

+    * Use :class:`IterableDataset` to interface with iterable objects in general.

+      - :class:`IterableDataset` accepts an ``iterables`` argument, which is expected to be a :class:`dict` mapping from source names to their corresponding iterable objects.
+      - The state :meth:`IterableDataset.open` returns is an iterator object.
+      - Its :meth:`get_data` method doesn't accept requests.
+      - As such, it can only iterate exaplewise and sequentially.

+    * Use :class:`IndexableDataset` to interface with indexable objects in general.

+      - :class:`IndexableDataset` accepts an ``indexables`` argument, which is expected to be a :class:`dict` mapping from source names to their corresponding indexable objects.
+      - The state :meth:`IndexableDataset.open` returns is ``None``.
+      - Its :meth:`get_data` method expects a list of indices as its ``request`` keyword argument.
+      - As such, it allows random access.

 The :class:`Dataset` class is responsible for interfacing with the data and handling data access requests.
 Subclasses of :class:`Dataset` specialize in certain types of data.

+Datasets contain one or more **sources** of data, such as an array of images, a list of labels, a dictionary specifying an ontology, etc. Each source in a dataset is identified by a unique name.

 IterableDataset
 ^^^^^^^^^^^^^^^